Louis-Aime/calendrical-javascript/index.md

 ## JSDoc reader's guide
 The modules and the classes within the modules are described under the *Modules* and *Classes* JSDoc pages.
-The *Global* page describes scripts of the demonstrator, not parts of this packages.
+The structure of a custom calendar, that the user should provide, is described the *customcalendarmodel* module.
-However the structure of a custom calendar is described in the *Global* section, generated from *customcalendarmodel.js*, you may reach it from the last menu object of *Global*.
+The *Global* page mostly describes scripts of the demonstrator.
+Have a look on *loadCalendrical* and *calendrical* as examples for your personal implementation.

 ## Comments and proposal
  Use this repository's [issues](https://github.com/Louis-Aime/calendrical-javascript/issues).